How to get a German driver's license

 - You complete your first aid test (available at the Red Cross for EUR 25) and an eyesight test (authorized doctor or optician).

 - Get a certified translation of your national driver’s license.
 Most German translation agencies can provide you with a suitable translation.
 Certified translations by lingoking are valid in every German office. lingoking also offers a classification of your license.

 - Take your national driver’s license, the translated license, a biometric photo, a recent residence registration form (Meldebescheinigung) and the proof of registration of your chosen driving school to the Führerscheinstelle and apply for a German license.
 The office charges around EUR 45 for the application.

 - It usually lasts six weeks to process your application, giving you time to take both the written and practical exams.
 Your driving school will provide you with all necessary information.
 When you pass the driving test you get your German driver’s license on the spot.

-Depending on your Fahrschule and whether you have to take every exam, expect to pay EUR 500 for the exchange.
+Depending on your Fahrschule and whether you have to take every exam, expect to pay EUR 500 for the conversion.